pulumi/pulumi-java/CONTRIBUTING.md

 ### Working with published dependencies

-The repository publishes builds dev and release builds to [Packages](https://github.com/orgs/pulumi/packages?repo_name=pulumi-java).
+The repository publishes dev and release builds to [Packages](https://github.com/orgs/pulumi/packages?repo_name=pulumi-java).
 Release builds are also published to Maven Central.